Kōda Rohan: Early life

 Rohan was born in the Kanda District of Tokyo.
 He went to Hibiya High School and Aoyama Gakuin, but he did not graduate from both schools.
-He was the son of Koda Shigenobu (1839?--1914) and Koda Yu (1842?-1919), whose father was Koda Ritei, a samurai official serving under the local daimyō.
-Rohan's childhood name was Tetsushiro ("shiro" implying the fourth son) Shigeyuki.
+He was the son of Kōda Shigenobu (1839?–1914) and Kōda Yu (1842?–1919), whose father was Kōda Ritei, a samurai official serving under the local daimyō.
+Rohan's childhood name was Tetsushirō Shigeyuki, "shirō" implying the fourth son.